cbjs-dev/cbjs/README.md

 ### Support for cloud lambdas

-Unlike the official library, Cbjs doesn't use the filesystem, which is sometimes unavailable on cloud lambas like Cloudflare Workers.
+Access to the file system via `node:fs` is sometimes unavailable on cloud lambdas like Cloudflare Workers.
+Because Cbjs doesn't use it to load the driver binary, it works fine on all cloud lambdas providers.

 ## License